2023 Solar Incentives Guide for Laurel, VA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Solar Renewable Energy Certificate (SREC): SRECs are credits that can be sold to your utility company (or other buyers) for money that normally counts as part of your taxable income.
-Generally, a certain (small) threshold of energy production must be met before your solar system is eligible for SRECs or other performance-based incentives.
-SRECs and similar incentives are normally handled at the state level.
+- Solar Renewable Energy Certificate (SREC): SRECs are credits that can be sold to your utility company (or other buyers) for money that typically becomes part of your taxable income.
+In most cases, a certain (small) threshold of energy production must be met before your solar system qualifies for SRECs or other performance-based incentives.
+SRECs and similar incentives are generally handled at the state level.

 Federal Solar Incentives